Last Updated on

 Departure from the United States on a TUI flight

-Our TUI flight departure from Orlando went smoothly and on-time, however it made me a bit anxious that I couldn’t check in until we got to the airport.
-The drive was around an hour, however I ended up having enough time to even get a coffee at the airport (Sanford is small).
+Our TUI flight departure from Orlando went smoothly and on-time.
+It made me a bit anxious that I couldn’t check in until we got to the airport.
+The drive was around an hour, but I ended up having enough time to even get a coffee at the airport (Sanford is small).

 The flight was quite smooth with no issues until we arrived in Miami where we were informed that there might be a delay in arriving into Amsterdam due to something related to the weather.
 I appreciated how upfront they were about this while we were still on the ground.
 Despite this delay, we arrived on-time in Amsterdam.